 Students from Middlesex University’s TV Production course have produced a really interesting short documentary, as part of MoDA’s Katagami in Practice project.
-The project was set as a ‘live brief’ for the students, with the aim being to make a documentary film which followed practitioner Caroline Collinge in the process of filming a dance performance. […]
+The project was set as a ‘live brief’ for the students.
+The aim was to make a documentary film which followed practitioner Caroline Collinge in the process of filming a dance performance.
+Caroline’s […]

 Deborah Sugg Ryan has drawn extensively on MoDA’s holdings for her new book Ideal Homes 1918-39: Domestic design and suburban modernism, which will be published by Manchester University Press in March 2018.
 In this extract from the book she discusses the home of Ronald and Miriam Kingham, which is documented in MoDA’s collection.
 Ronald and […]

 Our conservator Emma has begun to gather information for a new conservation project, exploring Arthur Silver's stencils of the 1890s with the help of Naoko Nomoto, a postgraduate volunteer.